DRESS: Disentangled Representation-based Self-Supervised Meta-Learning for Diverse Tasks: Results Analysis

-We report few-shot classification accuracies on the three CelebA setups from \cref{sec:exp_III} in \cref{tab:res_complex}.
+We report few-shot classification accuracies on the three CelebA setups as well as the LFWA cross-domain setup from \Cref{sec:exp_III} in \Cref{tab:res_complex}.
 DRESS outperforms all unsupervised methods on CelebA-Hair, excelling at capturing secondary features (i.e. hair features) beyond primary facial attributes.
-It also ranks first on CelebA-Primary, slightly ahead of CACTUS-DINOV2.
-It must be noted that as DINOV2 is the state-of-art high capacity vision encoder, it is expected to capture the information from the main objects (i.e., the faces).
-On CelebA-Random, DRESS falls behind CACTUS-DINOV2 but remains superior to other baselines.
-This drop likely stems from the fact that disentangled representations struggle to model fine details like \emph{bags under eyes} and \emph{bushy eyebrows}, which is a common phenomenon we have observed after experimenting with different encoders trained with disentangled representation learning.
-Similar to \cref{sec:exp_IV}, Supervised-Original performs poorly, showing that labels can misguide adaptation to unseen tasks.
-We provide visualizations of two tasks constructed by DRESS on the CelebA dataset in \cref{fig:task_celeba_visual}.
-More task visualizations of diverse facial attributes by DRESS on CelebA are provided in \cref{sec:app_dress_visual}.
+It also ranks first on CelebA-Primary, slightly ahead of CACTUS-DINO.
+We note that DINOv2, as a state-of-the-art high capacity vision encoder, is expected to capture information from the main objects (i.e. the faces), so CACTUS performs well here.
+On CelebA-Random, DRESS falls behind CACTUS-DINO but remains superior to other baselines.
+This drop likely stems from the fact that disentangled representations struggle to model fine details like \emph{bags under eyes} and \emph{bushy eyebrows}.
+We confirm this by visualizing the learned disentangled latent factors in Appendix~\ref{sec:app_disentangled_factors_visual}, which indeed shows that the latent factors fail to zoom into the above-mentioned fine details within the faces.
+We emphasize again that despite the practical and imperfect disentangled latent factors, DRESS outperforms other methods.
+As disentangling encoders continue to improve and compute higher quality latent factors, we believe the DRESS will also benefit.
+Supervised-Original still performs poorly, showing that labels can misguide adaptation to unseen tasks.
+Lastly, shown by the LFWA-Cross-Domain results, DRESS also comes first when the meta-training and meta-testing data belongs to different domains, indicating more robust and transferable representations learned by the model.
+We provide visualizations of two tasks constructed by DRESS on CelebA in \Cref{fig:task_celeba_visual}, with additional visualizations provided in Appendix~\ref{sec:app_dress_visual} that show the diverse facial attributes DRESS captures for constructing tasks.